‘Tis the season for gift cards. With the holidays approaching, it’s a good time to be on the watch for gift card scams.

 - Someone asks you to use a gift card to pay a fee or some other charge or “bill” that person says you owe.

-- Someone tells you you’ve won a monetary prize and are asked to use a gift to pay for “processing” or “shipping and handling” charges.
+- Someone tells you you’ve won a monetary prize and are asked to use a gift card to pay for “processing” or “shipping and handling” charges.

 Common Gift Card Scams